davidcardonadev/davidcardonadev.github.io/README.md

 # Digital Garden

 This is my first ever digital garden aka dev blog!
-Check it out here 👉 https://magdelinehuang.com/
+Check it out here 👉

-I've been working as a Software Engineer for ~7 months now and I've learnt so much, so I figured it was about time I started a blog to document all my learnings!

-Except rather than a blog, I'd like to think of this as my [digital garden](https://maggieappleton.com/garden-history) where I [#learninpublic](https://www.swyx.io/learn-in-public/) 📝
+Except rather than a blog, I'd like to think of this as my digital garden where I [#learninpublic](https://www.swyx.io/learn-in-public/) 📝

 I plan to populate my garden with plants on:

 - The stack I'm using: JavaScript, TypeScript, React, styled-components, GraphQL
 - Misc stuff eg how to use DevTools, the DOM, writing tests, my fav tech people
 - Projects I build
-- My journey as a Software Engineer
+- My journey as a Engineer

 Note that there is no set planting schedule, and the plants may be re-tended to.

-I hope you enjoy visiting my garden 🌷
+I hope you enjoy visiting my garden.

 And I look forward to being invited to yours one day 😛